Hawkeyes open 2015 season Saturday, Sept. 5 at 11:01 a.m.

 He earned his bachelor's degree in history from Iowa in 2006.

 Ferentz was born March 28, 1983, in Iowa City.
-Brian and his wife, Nikki, have a daughter, Presley.
+He and his wife, Nikki, have a daughter, Presley.

 FERENTZ' COACHING CAREER